-Lastly, RLC through Robinsons Land Foundation Inc., continued its mission to support the sustainable development of communities by providing various programs and services with focus on child welfare & education, health & nutrition, community development and emergency response.
-On the other hand, 13% of the total economic value was retained to fund existing and future projects for the continuous growth of the company.
+Lastly, RLC through Robinsons Land Foundation Inc., persistently pursued its mission to assist the sustainable development of communities by implementing diverse programs and services with a specific emphasis on child welfare & education, health & nutrition, community development and emergency response.
+In contrast, 22% of the total economic value was retained to finance ongoing and upcoming projects, ensuring the continuous growth of the company.

 Risks.
-Since 62% of our revenue flows to our suppliers, the company identifies that our supply chain is at the biggest risk of inequitable flow of economic value.
-Any unfair practice in the way they deal with suppliers can pose a risk to our ability to flow value to society in an equitable way.
-In addition, our inability to serve local businesses in our malls and offices may also severely affect their ability to compete and succeed in the market.
+Since 51% of our revenue flows directly towards our suppliers, our supply chain still represents the biggest risk of inequitable flow of economic value.
+Therefore, any unfair practice dealt with suppliers can constitute a risk to our capacity to flow value to society equitably.